jenny-Musah/e-voting-application/README.md

 # Declare Election end-point
 *for admins only*
 1. This end-point allows admin declare or create an election.
-2. This end-point takes a list of nominees and adds them to the declared election.
+2. This end-point takes a list of nominees email and adds them to the declared election.
 3. Admin can not add nominees with invalid details to election.
+4. Admin can not add a nominee twice to an election
-4. Admin can not create election with invalid dates.
+5. Admin can not create election with invalid dates.
-5. A code sample in Node JS using Axios is shown below
+6. A code sample in Node JS using Axios is shown below
 ```
 var request = require('request');
 var options = {